bonedaddy/barreleye/README.md

 - Use `barreleye --help` to see all options
 - Default RDBMS is configured to use [SQLite](https://www.sqlite.org/) ([MySQL](https://www.mysql.com/) and [PostgreSQL](https://www.postgresql.org/) are also supported)
+- Clickhouse 22.8+ is required because it supports `allow_experimental_lightweight_delete` for MergeTree table engine family.

 ## Basics